SidneyNemzer/snippets/README.md

 # Snippets

-Chrome extension that provides advanced snippet management
+Chrome extension that syncs snippets to browsers that you're logged into

 > **Status: Pre-MVP**
 > I'm still implementing MVP features.
 Check back in a week or two for a working version.